 The biggest difference is how the two anvils hold the sockets.
 For a detent pin, there is a retaining pin that needs to be pressed in first before you can release the socket from the anvil.

-As for a hog ring, it has a ring that exerts enough pressure to keep the socket from falling off.
+A hog ring has a ring that exerts enough pressure to keep the socket from falling off.
 The best part is that it does not need tools to remove the socket once you are done.

 Examples include water tower assembly, bridge assembly, and many other construction types.
 Having a detent pin keeps the socket from easily falling off.

-The hog ring on the other hand is for those who might need to change their sockets more often.
+The hog (friction ring) ring on the other hand is for those who might need to change their sockets more often.
 A good example is a mechanic.

 Since a mechanic has to deal with different bolts and nut sizes, it makes sense to have a tool that is easy to switch the sockets.

 Best Impact Wrenches with a Hog Ring or Detent Pin